slingr-stack/slingr-docs/content/en/extensions/packages/packages-features.md

 ### Configuration builder

-You need to pass the path of a js file that contains the configuration builder script.
+You need to pass the path of a JavaScript file that contains the configuration builder script.

-For the cases where we have dependencies on other packages that also needs to be configured, we can pass the configuration from parent pkg to child pkg with this script.
+In cases where dependencies on other packages require configuration, you can pass the configuration from the parent package to the child package using this script.
+This allows app developers to configure packages in one central location.
+For instance, if you're developing a package for
-This way the app developer will configure the packages in one place.
-For example, if you are developing a package for google-contacts that will use the `oauth` package as a dependency.
-You will configure the `oauthCallback` property the Google contacts packages.
-With the configuration builder you will be able to pass that value to the `oauth` package that is imported in the dependencies.
+Google Contacts that relies on the `oauth` package as a dependency, you can configure the `oauthCallback` property in the `Google Contacts package.
+With the configuration builder, you can then pass that value to the `oauth` package imported as a dependency.

-The script of this file must contain function called `configurationBuilder` with a parameter config that should be returned.
-In this parameter of the function you will have the parent configuration, and you can configure the child dependency.
-In this example we are configuring the `oauth` pkg that is a dependency of our pkg.
+The script in this file must contain a function called `configurationBuilder` with a parameter `config` that should be returned.
+Within this function's parameter, you will have access to the parent configuration, allowing you to configure the child dependency.
+In the following example, we demonstrate configuring the `oauth` package, which serves as a dependency for our package.

 ```javascript
 let configurationBuilder = function (config) {